Poisson Boundaries of Lamplighter Groups: Proof of the Kaimanovich-Vershik Conjecture: Abstract

 Prior to the work of \ref b.Erschler/, Kaimanovich's entropy criterion was used in a mostly geometric fashion that did not require detailed knowledge of the probabilistic behavior of the random walks. \refbauthor{Erschler} succeeded in her results by discovering how to leverage such knowledge of random walks in $\Z^d$ for $d \ge 5$.
 In particular, she relied heavily on the existence of a positive density of cutpoints (for simple random walk---and analogous behavior in general).
 That is, for the lamplighter random walk $\Seq{\widehat X_n}$ on $\Z_2 \wr \Z^d$, its projection $X_n$ at time $n$ to the base $\Z^d$ is a cutpoint with probability bounded below over all $n$.
 This allowed \refbauthor{Erschler} to define the required random finite sets $Q_n$ that capture $X_n$ with probability bounded below.

 Our enhanced criterion allows the use of cut-spheres, which do not occur with positive density, but they do occur infinitely often for $d = 3, 4$.
 Use of cut-spheres also simplifies considerably the definition of the random sets $Q_n$.
 This is a general feature of our enhanced criterion, which we illustrate with a simple proof of a conjecture of \ref b.Sava:thesis/.
+However, we do not use our enhanced criterion to handle general base groups, where other innovations are used.
+The innovation that is most closely related to cutpoints is to use upper bounds on the Green function in order to bound the number of times at which the future of the walk can get close to the locations of the past of the walk.
+In order to handle more general base groups beyond $\Z^d$, other innovations convert small entropy growth found in various places into enumeration with small exponential growth of the required sets $Q_n$.